NLog/NLog.github.io/_posts/2021-08-25-nlog-5-0-preview1-ready.md

 ScopeContext also includes NDC and NDLC to better support [ILogger.BeginScope](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger.beginscope) way of pushing context-properties and nested context-state in a single call.

-NLog Logger object also includes new methods `Logger.PushScopeProperty` and `Logger.PushScopeState` to make it easy to update the NLog ScopeContext.
+NLog Logger object also includes new methods `Logger.PushScopeProperty` and `Logger.PushScopeNested` to make it easy to update the NLog ScopeContext.

 ### NLog Layout stored as NLog Configuration Variables
 NLog Configuration Variables now has support for other types of Layouts than `SimpleLayout`.
 This means a NLog Configuration Variable